 • $5,000 in property damage liability coverage per accident

-• Uninsured and underinsured motorist coverages must be offered, but can be declined
+Uninsured/underinsured motorist coverages must be offered but can be declined in writing.

 There are two limits for bodily injury liability: per person and per accident.
-These designations refer to how much money will be paid according to the situations.
-For example, if a driver with the state’s minimum liability requirements is at-fault in an accident, their insurance company would pay each person in the other involved vehicle up to $15,000 for expenses related to bodily injury liability, such as medical bills, long-term care costs, and lost earnings.
-However, the total of these expenses for the accident cannot exceed $30,000.
-Anything above this limit would be the driver’s responsibility to pay out-of-pocket.
+These designations refer to how much money will be paid out according to the situation.
+For example, if a driver with the state’s minimum liability requirements is at-fault in an accident, their insurance company may pay each person in the not-at-fault vehicle up to $15,000 for expenses related to bodily injury liability, such as medical bills, long-term care costs and lost earnings, with the total payout for the accident capped at $30,000.
+Anything above this $30,000 limit would be the driver’s responsibility to pay out-of-pocket.

 There is no guarantee that California’s minimum liability requirements will be enough to cover the full cost of an at-fault accident.
-Most insurance professionals recommend that drivers purchase more liability coverage beyond what is legally required and purchase additional coverage to better financially protect themselves.
-Full coverage car insurance includes both comprehensive and collision coverage, which covers physical damage to your vehicle, and could also include California’s optional uninsured and underinsured motorist coverage offerings.
+Most insurance professionals recommend that drivers purchase higher liability coverage limits and additional coverage to better financially protect themselves.
+Full coverage car insurance includes both comprehensive and collision coverage, which covers physical damage to your vehicle and could also include California’s optional uninsured and underinsured motorist coverage offerings.
 Collision coverage covers your vehicle if it is damaged during an accident, while comprehensive coverage covers other perils like theft, weather and falling objects.

 Is California a no-fault state?